bazel-contrib/rules-template/README.md

 1. ~~search for "dev_bivens_rules_dart" and replace with the name you'll use for your workspace~~
 1. ~~search for "bivens-dev" and replace with GitHub org~~
-1. search for "mylang" and replace with the language/tool your rules are for
+1. ~~search for "dart" and replace with the language/tool your rules are for~~
-1. rename directory "mylang" similarly
+1. rename directory "dart" similarly
 1. run `pre-commit install` to get lints (see CONTRIBUTING.md)
 1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
 1. update the `actions/cache@v2` bazel cache key in [.github/workflows/ci.yaml](.github/workflows/ci.yaml) and [.github/workflows/release.yml](.github/workflows/release.yml) to be a hash of your source files.